 Financing the business

-The objective for structuring the finance of your business is to obtain a bankable proposition with finance matched to your needs.
+The objective for structuring the finance of your business is to obtain a proposition that appeals to bankers or investors, and that you get finance in a form that’s matched to your needs.

 Most businesses ultimately continue on the strength of the confidence of their bankers.
-All the other finance must result in a bankable balance sheet.
-If you insist on proceeding against the better judgment of the bank manager you will launch a business which is likely to fail.
+So, if you insist on carrying on against the better judgment of the bank manager there’s a very high risk that you’ll launch a business which is likely to fail.

 The funding of the business should enable it to survive any reasonable period of misfortune.
-Until that position is reached the business will be fragile and investors and bankers are likely to take a cautious view.
-For this purpose, and to allow for additional funds to be raised later for expansion, an adequate equity base will be essential.
+Until that position is reached the business will be fragile and potential investors and bankers are likely to take a cautious view.

 - Do I really appreciate how much I need?